EnduranceApeh/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp director 9-firstdirdeletion:- A shell script that delete the directory my_first_directorythat is in the /tmp directory 10-back:- A shell script that change the working directory to the previious one 11-lists:- A shell script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+12-file_type:- Write a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.